Pipe Dream (musical): Writing and casting

 The duo eventually settled for William Johnson, who had played the male lead in a touring company of Annie Get Your Gun, which they had produced, to play the role of Doc.

 There are conflicting accounts of who was the first choice for the role of the itinerant prostitute, Suzy.
 By some accounts, Rodgers and Hammerstein attempted to get Julie Andrews.
 Andrews remembers auditioning for both men and being asked by Rodgers if she had been auditioning for other shows.
 When Andrews said she auditioned for a new musical Alan Jay Lerner and Frederick Loewe had written based on George Bernard Shaw's play Pygmalion, tentatively titled My Lady Liza, Rodgers responded "If they ask you to do that show, I think you should do it.
 If they don't, please let us know because we would love to use you."
 Andrews's role, as Eliza Doolittle in My Fair Lady, would launch her to stardom.
 Another candidate was Janet Leigh, whom Rodgers admired greatly, but the actress proved to be unavailable.
-The producers settled on Judy Tyler, auditioned after Rodgers spotted her on television while watching The Howdy Doody Show, in which she appeared as Princess Summerfall Winterspring.
+The producers settled on Judy Tyler.
+Rodgers stated he had discovered her on television while watching The Howdy Doody Show, in which she appeared as Princess Summerfall Winterspring, but Tyler had left that TV show at the end of 1953.
+Tyler herself reported, “I detest people who are always taking credit for me—if anyone’s responsible for me, it’s me!”
+With a background of seven years on television, and study at the American Academy of Dramatic Arts, she tried out for Pipe Dream on September 30, 1955.

 To direct the play, the duo engaged Harold Clurman, noted for his work in drama and one of the founders of the Group Theatre.
 Jo Mielziner, veteran of several Rodgers and Hammerstein productions, was the stage designer.
 In contrast to the complex staging of Me and Juliet, Mielziner's sets were uncomplicated, a system of house-frame outlines in front of backdrops representing Monterey.
 Boris Runanin was the choreographer, Robert Russell Bennett provided orchestrations, and Salvatore Dell'Isola conducted.
 The two producers had hoped to hire the prestigious Majestic Theatre, where South Pacific had run, but the writing process took too long, and the Majestic was lost to Fanny.
 Instead, they booked the Shubert Theatre, in the top rank of Broadway theatres, but not as prestigious as the Majestic.
 Uniquely for their joint work, they solicited no backers, but underwrote the entire cost themselves.
 Feuer later said of the bargain he and Martin had made with Rodgers and Hammerstein, "And the deal was pretty good: 50 percent of the producers' end.
 And we thought, We're rich!
 And we turned it over to them and they destroyed it."